lyn-f/DR-guide/index.md

 ## Introduction

-*Shining Nikki* is the fourth game in Papergames' *Nikki* series of mobile games.
-The story is set in *Miraland*, a fantasy world where beauty is power.
-All of the most influential figures in Miraland are fashion designers, and the player must increase Nikki's Styling Power to progress through the game's story and other challenges.

-New and experienced players may be surprised or even frustrated to learn that styling in *Shining Nikki* is not always as easy as putting on the most powerful clothing items that fit the prompt.
-Nikki must also summon Styling Power from Miraland's best designers to become powerful enough to save Miraland.

 **Designer's Reflections** are collectables that make their debut in *Shining Nikki*.
 Each Designer's Reflection features one or more of Miraland's designers and corresponds to one of the designer's clothing sets.
 Simply equipping any Designer's Reflection will increase Nikki's Styling Power in the game's various challenges and competitions, but that's not all you can do with them.
 You can also learn more about Miraland's designers, unlock new clothing and artwork variations, and further strengthen Nikki's Styling Power by upgrading your Designer's Reflections and equipping them with Concepts.

 > **Did you know?**